Kartik-Katkar/Web-Projects/README.md

 # web Projects

-This Repository contains the Web Development Projects through which you can learn various new languages and technologies
+These Web Development Projects were created with the intention of learning, and they are available in this Repository.